Solving a class of stochastic optimal control problems by physics-informed neural networks: Introduction

+Motivated by previous research, we aim to solve the SOC problem with physics-informed learning~\cite{RPK2019,karniadakis2021physics}.
+The main issue we encounter in our approach is to construct a physics-informed neural network (PINN) for solving HJB equation, which is a semilinear parabolic partial differential equation (PDE) with a terminal value condition.
+Since the HJB equation is defined on the whole space, without boundary condition, PINN cannot be directly used to compute the value function by solving the HJB equation.
+Thanks to the stochastic verification theorem (see Theorem~\ref{verification} in Section~\ref{sec:verification}), we can simulate the value function along the trajectories of the controlled system, not on the whole space, by neural network.
+This is the key idea of our approach.

+Our main contribution is twofold: (i) In contrast to~\cite{li2024neural}, we use the controlled SDE to conduct sampling on relevant states during PINN training; (ii) We propose a simulation-free algorithm for SOC by physics-informed learning, which means it dose not require numerical solutions of the control problem.

 The remaining part of this paper is organized as follows.
-In Section \ref{Problemstatement}, we briefly introduce the preliminaries about the SOC problem.
-For any partition of the time interval, we reformulate the corresponding HJB equation as a discrete scheme with a pathwise HJB operator in Section \ref{sec:pathHJB}.
-We propose our numerical methods for solving the SOC problem and also give an error analysis on these algorithms in Section \ref{Methodology}.
-Numerical examples in Section \ref{Simulation} illustrate our proposed methods.
-Section \ref{conclusion} provides some conclusions.
+In Section \ref{sec:soc}, we briefly introduce the preliminaries about the SOC problem, and the verification theorem that is the basis to construct our DL based solver.
+This solver called DeepHJB is proposed in Section~\ref{sec:deepHJB}.
+Numerical examples in Section \ref{sec:experiments} illustrate our proposed solver to solve some SOC problems.
+Section \ref{sec:conclusion} provides some conclusions.